Eco Web Design: The What, The Why & The How

 If you’re getting a 90+ blank page score now then you can move on.
 If not, it’s time to give some serious thought to changing your theme.

 The best theme that I’ve found for speed and ease of use is the Kadence Theme.
-It ustilises Gutenberg blocks and has suprised me in just how easy it is to use.
-Way easier than DIVI or Elementor in my opinion!
+It utilises Gutenberg blocks and has surprised me with just how easy it is to use.

 Gutenberg blocks are the blocks used in the WordPress editor to create our layouts.
 Each block, be it a paragraph, heading, image or any other feature you need is draggable and fully customisable.